barafael/trk/README.md

 - [] Use Result instead of bools (with error enums?)
 - [] Use `format!` instead of `write!` with `String::new()`
 - [] Check output of `get_seconds()` anyway
+- [x] Fix underflow in session.rs work_time()
-* - [] TODO: support different natural language durations (one week, since=date, or maybe place pins...)
+* - [] Support different natural language durations (one week, since=date, or maybe place pins...)
 * TODO/nicetohave: Run this on a server instead of the local machine.
-- [x] TODO: add a 'set' command, for example to set git_repo_url (in order to make the commit messages links to the repo)
+- [x] Add a 'set' command, for example to set git_repo_url (in order to make the commit messages links to the repo)
-- [x] TODO: flush to html every load and just open browser on report.
+- [x] Flush to html every load and just open browser on report.
-- [x] TODO: Format output - leave out commits and branches, for example
+- [x] Format output - leave out commits and branches, for example
-- [x] TODO: improve status output (was just debug output)
+- [x] Improve status output (was just debug output)
-- [x] TODO: better reporting if file is not present xor corrupt
+- [x] Better reporting if file is not present xor corrupt
-- [x] TODO: add past event adding for begin and end
+- [x] Add past event adding for begin and end
-- [x] TODO: Find a way to query time sheets up to a point in the past
+- [x] Find a way to query time sheets up to a point in the past
-- [x] TODO: Open a new session if a commit or branch is pushed when no session is running.
+- [x] Open a new session if a commit or branch is pushed when no session is running.
-- [x] TODO: Convert unix timestamps to date strings (locale?)
+- [x] Convert unix timestamps to date strings
 - [x] The session struct is a list of sequential events with timestamps.
-A session struct is identified by it's starting time (and maybe git author?).
+A session struct is identified by it's starting time
 - [x] The Timesheet struct is deserialized on every run, worked on, and then serialized again.
-It has a tohtml impl.
+It has a to_html() implementation.